-Opposition websites have, in recent days, encouraged supporters of the so-called Green Movement, which has staged a series of protests since the disputed election, to attend the rally as well, saying that the day belongs to all Iranians.
+Opposition websites have, in recent days, encouraged supporters of the Green Movement, which has staged a series of protests since the disputed election, to attend the rally, saying that the day belongs to all Iranians.

 Ali Akbar Hashemi Rafsanjani, the head of Iran’s Expediency Council, touched on the tense political situation in an interview with state broadcaster IRIB.

-“This year is more sensitive that previous years.
+“This year is more sensitive than previous years.
 First because of the internal disputes which enemies have focused on,” the former president and bitter rival of Ahmadinejad said.